-You can get any vaccine at the same time as, any time before, or any time after the protein-based COVID-19 vaccine.
+You can get most vaccines at the same time as, any time before, or any time after the protein-based COVID-19 vaccine.
+However, certain vaccines have a waiting period.
+If you had another vaccine in the last 2 weeks, check with your healthcare provider about when you can get the protein-based COVID-19 vaccine.

-You may not be able to get the protein-based COVID-19 vaccine if you:
+You may not be able to get the protein-based COVID-19 vaccine if:

-Check with your healthcare provider before you get the protein-based COVID-19 vaccine if you have had COVID-19 or have been treated for COVID-19 in the last 90 days.
+Check with your healthcare provider before you get the protein-based COVID-19 vaccine if you had COVID-19 in the past.

 Be sure to talk to your doctor

-before you get the protein-based COVID-19 vaccine if you:
+before you get the protein-based COVID-19 vaccine if:

 Most people have only mild symptoms or no symptoms at all.
 But if you’re an older adult or have other health problems, you can get very sick and may need care in a hospital.
 In serious cases, COVID-19 can cause a type of lung infection called pneumonia.
 Pneumonia makes it hard to breathe without help and can even lead to death.

 COVID-19: How to manage symptoms for a list of all symptoms that may be related to COVID-19.

 - when an infected person sneezes, coughs, or talks